nkoster/websocket-upload-go/README.md

 The ```-store``` path must be absolute.

 Before uploading, an MD5 sum is calculated in the browser.
-The MD5sum will be used as file name, and the original file name will be saved as a symlink, pointing to the MD5 name:
+The MD5 sum will be used as file name, and the original file name will be saved as a symlink, pointing to the MD5 name:

 ```